-For many people, home decor wouldn't be complete without scented candles.
-From pumpkin spice and orange vanilla to tuberose and honeysuckle, scents fill our homes year round from candles, room sprays, plug-ins, incense sticks, and other formulations.
-However, while they might make your home seem fresher, they may also be adding health risks from:
+For many people, home wouldn’t be the same without scents from candles, room sprays, plug-ins, incense sticks, and oils, filling the air.
+However, in addition to adding scent, they may also be adding health risks from:

 - Paraffin wax

 While people with asthma, allergy, or chemical sensitivity are more likely to be impacted by scented candles, exposure to the chemicals they contain isn’t a great for anyone.

 Most candles are made of paraffin wax (a petroleum waste product that is chemically bleached), which creates highly toxic benzene and toluene (both are known carcinogens) when burned.
 In fact, the petro-soot released from paraffin candles are the same as those found in diesel fuel fumes and can be as dangerous at second-hand smoke.
 In 2001, the EPA concluded that burning paraffin candles emit harmful toxins and increase health risks with multiple exposures.

 Candle wicks can also be a source of toxins.
 In the US, candle wicks are supposed to be made of cotton or paper, but lead-core wicks can still be found, especially in products manufactured in China or Taiwan.
 A candle with a lead-core wick releases five times the amount of lead considered hazardous for children and exceeds EPA pollution standards for outdoor air.
 You don’t even need to light the candle to be exposed to chemicals, simple evaporation from an uncovered candle can release pollutants into the air and touching a candle can cause absorption of chemicals through the skin.